A.J. Green Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Season Stats

+- Green has hauled in 825 yards (on 50 catches) with three touchdowns.
+He's been targeted 83 times, and is averaging 51.6 yards per game.

+- So far this season, 15.0% of the 552 passes thrown by his team have gone Green's way.

-- Green (15 red zone targets) has been the recipient of 19.7% of his team's 76 red zone pass attempts.
+- With 15 targets in the red zone this season, Green has been on the receiving end of 19.7% of his team's 76 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Green's matchup with the Seahawks.